 Gianprem-Kaur’s spiritual growth began to accelerate soon after experiencing a prolonged period of weeping in a Kundalini Yoga class in New York in the early 2000s.
 It happened at the end of a meditation.
 As she wept, a copious amount of clear mucus ran from her nose.
 It filled one cupped hand and then the other.
 Still, she wept.
 A studio full of yoga students became one or two, lingering to speak with the teacher in the front of the room.
 She wept, still.
 Finally, the crying, ceased.
 After washing her hands she took stock of herself and realized that she felt really good, as if a weight had been lifted.
 She would know later that one or more of her chakras had become unblocked.
 She considered it a Divine occurrence.

-Though she enjoyed teaching and loved her students, she observed that each year there was an increasing air of unhappiness among her colleagues and students.
+Though she enjoyed teaching and loved her students, she observed that each year there was an increasing air of unhappiness among them and her colleagues as well.
 This was especially true in schools in under-served areas of the city.
-She had begun reading all manner of spiritual books and attending workshops and lectures on various topics regarding the world of spirit and the metaphysical.
+Meanwhile, she had begun reading all manner of spiritual books and attending workshops and lectures on various topics regarding the world of spirit and the metaphysical.

 Fast forward to 2012, Gianprem attended a presentation by Ras Ben, the African earthkeeper and innovative educator on the topic of the energy of gemstones and their metaphysical uses from an African perspective.
 At the end of the lecture she purchased his book, Rocks of Ages: The Anu Edition.
 Her eyes were drawn to Ras Ben’s web address.
-While perusingthe website she came upon reference to Kajara Nia Yaa NebtHet, a woman who offered classes in something called Ra Sekhi, a healing modality that, among other things, promised to cleanse the aura and energetically clear blocks.
+While perusing the website she came upon reference to Kajara Nia Yaa NebtHet, a woman who offered classes in something called Ra Sekhi, a healing modality that, among other things, promised to cleanse the aura and energetically clear blocks.
 She thought to herself that here was another way in which she could help people to open up and become self-aware, so that they could heal, become their best selves, and work toward liberation while alive.
 In 2013 she flew to Oakland, California to take the training.
 She was attuned and given the spiritual name of MutShat Shemsut.
-MutShat credits Ra Sekhi with opening her up to a strong spiritual practice grounded in her ancestral roots.
-A blessing beyond measure, she is grateful for her connection to the Great I AM, the NETERU , ancestors and what she calls the healing collective, who work through her so that she may help others on their path—thereby fulfilling her mission.
+MutShat has been influenced by her contact with Stephanie Alston Nero, Sombofu Some, and her husband Malidoma Patrice Some.
+However, she credits Ra Sekhi with opening her up to a strong spiritual practice grounded in her ancestral roots.
+A blessing beyond measure, she is grateful for her connection to the Great I AM, the NETERU , ancestors and what she calls the healing collective, who work through her so that she may help others on their path—thereby fulfilling her purpose.

 MutShat strives to live up to the spiritual names given her:

-MutShat Shemsut—Divine mother, she who follows divine order
+MutShat Shemsut—Divine mother, she who follows divine law

 Gianprem Kaur—God’s beloved Princess/Lioness of wisdom, who walks with an aura of grace and courage throughout her life